Health – Current Opportunities

 China California Heart Watch

 The China California Heart Watch, a non-for-profit charity whose mission includes medical research, teaching and clinical care in rural Yunnan Province, China is seeking students, particularly those interested in future careers in medicine, public health, or related fields to participate in an externship this year.
 This program allows students the opportunity for first-hand experience of medical problems – particularly cardiovascular problems – and care in the impoverished communities of Yunnan.

 The internship will be conducted under the direction of Professor Bob Detrano, MD/PhD of the University of California, Irvine and Professor PC Chow, MD of the Hong Kong Queen Mary’s Hospital.
 Students are required to cover the cost of all travel expenses to/from and within China, including room, board, and food.
-The program requests a tax-free donation of $2100 for the summer program.
-The first session of the summer externship will be July 1, 2015 – July 22, 2015 in Qua Jing Prefecture, Yunnan.
-The second session is July 26, 2015 – August 15, 2015 in Wen Shan Prefecture, Yunnan.
+The program requests a tax-free donation of $2500 for the winter program.
+The session of the winter externship will be Dec 6, 2015 – Dec 27, 2015.

 For more information and to apply online, visit China California Heart Watch or contact email@example.com.